tezizzm/DotNetCoreWorkshopAdvanced/Exercises/Exercise #3 Discovery.md

     }
     ```

+10. We will once again publish  our application using the Dotnet Core CLI.

+    ```powershell
+    dotnet publish -o .\publish
+    ```

-10. You are ready to now “push” your application.
+11. You are ready to now “push” your application.
 Create a file at the root of your application name it manifest.yml and edit it as follows, be sure to once again take note of the ***{initials}*** placeholder:  **Note due to formatting issues simply copying the below manifest file may produce errors due to the nature of yaml formatting.
 Use the CloudFoundry extension recommend in exercise 1 to assist in the correct formatting**

     ```yml
     applications: